Skip to main content

 Healthcare personnel

-UCSD Medical Center facilities have location specific Exposure Control Plans and training crafted for the patient care environment.
+UC San Diego Medical Center facilities have location-specific Exposure Control Plans and training crafted for the patient care environment.

 Hepatitis B vaccination